AntouanK/Pickard/README.md

 Pickard is a node.js module, able to start a Chrome window, and provide an API to communicate with Chrome ( dev tools ).

 **NOTE**
 ( work in progress, currently works on Mas OS X and Ubuntu.
-For windows you need Chrome Canary )
+For windows you need Chrome Canary and specify the path manually )

+###Why?
+Usually, when a JS developer wants to control a browser, he'll do it with PhantomJS.
+Which also has the advantage of being headless, so it runs anywhere.

+Problem is that PhantomJS is based on an old version of webkit ( Chrome is now based on [blink](http://www.chromium.org/blink) ), and [it doesn't have a full time development team behind it](http://phantomjs.org/faq.html).
+Also communication with the page is not always a charm when you use a node phantomjs wrapper...
+Weird stuff happens and rendering can be not what you expected.

+So what if you could launch the latest Chrome ( even Canary ) and get all of the goodies that dev tools offer?
+You can have access to the console, to the network tab, anything...

+That's why I made `Pickard`.

 ### Sample